November 20, 2025

 Discuss:

-do you find these comparisons convincing (as a way to prevent confounding)?
+do you find these comparisons more convincing than the simple correlation?

 Why or why not?